NVIDIA-AI-Blueprints/aiq-research-assistant/docs/get-started/get-started-docker-compose.md

 #### Model profile selection

-By default, the deployment of the instruct LLM automatically selects the most suitable profile from the list of compatible profiles based on the detected hardware.
-If you encounter issues with the selected profile or prefer to use a different compatible profile, you can explicitly select the profile by setting `NIM_MODEL_PROFILE` environment variable.
+By default, the deployment of the instruct LLM attempts to automatically select the most suitable profile from the list of compatible profiles based on the detected hardware.
+Because of a known issue, vllm-based profiles are selected, so we recommend that you manually select a tensorrt_llm profile before you start the nim-llm service.

 You can list available profiles by running the NIM container directly:
 ```bash